-There is a firmly embedded process for reviewing and approving a flexible curriculum portfolio which includes all full time, part time and commercial programmes and ensures curriculum planning is responsive to emerging opportunities.
+There is a firmly embedded process for reviewing and approving the curriculum portfolio which includes all full time, part time, online and commercial programmes and ensures curriculum planning is responsive to emerging needs.
 Annual curriculum review, adjustment and evaluation is embedded into the cyclical quality process to enhance student learning, engagement, experience, and outcomes.
-Reviews analyse the changing nature of the faculty sectors, exploration of recruitment trends, identification of opportunities provided through new technologies and rationalisation of our offer to ensure currency and impact.
+Reviews analyse the changing skills needs of the faculty sectors, exploration of recruitment trends, identification of opportunities provided through new technologies and rationalisation of our offer to ensure currency and impact.

-Our internal reviews utilise the criteria within the new Ofsted Education Inspection framework, which has a stronger focus on curriculum intent, implementation and impact.
-The reviews enable us to gain greater clarity on how each curriculum component should be planned, delivered and facilitated at different stages of learning.
+Our internal quality reviews utilise the criteria within the Ofsted Education Inspection framework. which has a stronger focus on curriculum intent, implementation and impact.
 We continue to consider potential changes to the facilitation of curriculum and the roles and configurations of the learning professional teams.

-Our approach to curriculum design will not only lead to an improve student experience, but also longer-term value through efficiency and resource utilisation across sites.
-The harmonisation has enabled the efficient integration of our recently merged colleges.
+Our approach to curriculum design will not only lead to an improved student experience, but also longer-term value through efficiency and resource utilisation across sites.